 How wet do you smoke?

-Do you smoke tobaccos that are on the wet side, or on the dry side?
+Do you smoke tobaccos that are on the wet side or the dry side?

 How high quality is the briar your pipe is made from?